 You are considered a first-year student if you have never attended college after high school graduation.
 If you have taken college courses BEFORE high school graduation – regardless of the number of credit hours – you are still considered a first-year student.

-You can apply to the Utica or Albany Campus by submitting one of the following applications:
+You can apply by submitting one of the following applications:

 Submit the SUNY Application or Common Application.

 The SUNY Application allows you to apply to multiple SUNY schools with one application.

 The Common Application allows you to apply to over 500 participating schools with one application.